-Each node of the graph represents a code segment, i.e., a sequence of machine instructions at which only the last instruction can be a branch (absolute jump, conditional jump, procedure call, software interrupt,...) and only the first instruction is the target of a branch.
-The control flow graph is obtained in a function-by-function fashion, even for the commercial libraries, and each function can have its CFG individually shown, as well as the possible correlation with the source code (if available).
+Each node of the graph represents a program block, i.e., a sequence of machine instructions in which only the last instruction can be a branch (absolute jump, conditional jump, procedure call, software interrupt,...) and only the first instruction is the target of a branch.
+Control flow graphs are obtained in a function-by-function basis, even for commercial libraries.
+Each function can have its CFG presented, as well as the possible correlation with the source code (if available).